There are multiple serious tidal gates to consider between The Solent to and around Land's end, the most important being:

 A good selection of anchorages from The Solent west can be found in my pages on anchorages.

-West bound the most critical for planning is Portland, heading west Lands End initially has to take care of itself as you don't know when you will get there or what the weather will be like when you do.
+West bound from the Solent the most critical for planning is Portland, heading west Lands End initially has to take care of itself as you don't know when you will get there or what the weather will be like when you do.
+But, if you round Portland by the inshore route on a neap tide as I recommend and you are fortunate with the weather and can reach Penzance Bay in a week which is quite doable, you will then potentially have favourable tides around Land's End, then all of the way to Northern Ireland and across the north channel to Islay of Gigha.

 There are two options for rounding the Bill, my preference single handed, given suitable weather, will always be the inshore route as this can allow a start across Lyme Bay at daybreak hopefully avoiding a tiring overnight sail.
 To do that you need to leave the Solent just before or on a neap tide, the degree of flexibility will depend on the time of year, the speed of the boat and, as always, the weather.